neuralnishan/neuralnishan.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hi There!
-What's in it for me? :)"
+title: "Hi There + What's in it for me? + You will find everything + Just Scroll from top to bottom of the first page."
 excerpt: "About me"
 author_profile: true
 redirect_from: